u1f383/u1f383.github.io/_posts/2026-06-02-Docker-Internal-2.markdown

 }
 ```

 How does `Resolve()` return a descriptor?
-It first gets the registry host based on the reference name [6], then decides which which built-in paths to use [7].
+It first gets the registry host based on the reference name [6], then decides which built-in paths to use [7].
 It then iterates over the paths and hosts, constructing a HEAD request to the remote registry [8] and sending it [9] with a retry mechanism.

 ``` go
 // vendor/github.com/containerd/containerd/v2/core/remotes/docker/resolver.go